The Walking Ned

 Visibility / Location:

 Realm of Terror is located in Kristof's Entertainment Center, off of Rollins Road.
 I always seem to drive by it because it comes up on you suddenly in the middle of the street.
-There is some lights and a video billboard as well.
+There are some lights and a video billboard, as well as several large skeletons leading you to the parking lot.

 Since people move through haunted attractions at different rates, your time will vary.
 Note: The time shown here represents the actual time spent moving forward through the attraction.
 Time spent waiting in queue lines, staging areas, intro scenes, rules rooms and when traffic jams cause patrons to come to a halt, has been subtracted.